Nicola1971/DashboardListDoc-widget/README.md

 ## To Do

-- Ajax load of resources
+- Ajax pagination/load of resources